SemMTM/bank_of_sem/README.md

   ![insufficient funds for withdrawl message](<assets/readme images/Screenshot_18.png>)

+  - The user is prompted with the amount they would like to withdraw.
+After a valid amount has been specified, the withdraw amount is taken away from their balance.
   - After a successful withdrawl, the user is shown a message with their new balance and the spreadsheet is updated.

   ![Successful withdrawl](<assets/readme images/Screenshot_21.png>)